 Take time to relax, pursue your hobbies, discuss your ideas freely, and make creative thinking a habit.

 But this has to be a focused effort.
-And the most effective way to accomplish this is developing your critical thinking skills.
+And the most effective way to accomplish this is by developing your creative thinking skills.

 Reviewing a business problem from different perspectives, accounting for extreme opinions, understanding the landscape, taking into account data and statistics can actually unleash your creative skills as well.

-The ability to break set patterns and replace destructive habits with constructive ones is a skill we must learn.
+The ability to break unhealthy patterns and replace destructive habits with constructive ones is a skill we must learn.
 It helps us succeed both professionally, and socially.

 As your responsibilities grow, you may be asked to teach a class at a university.
 Or probably engage more in public relationship activities – TV, radio shows and podcasts, other interviews online.